 SCAHLS represents the activities of the veterinary laboratory network of Australia and New Zealand and is a subcommittee of the Animal Health Committee, reporting to the National Biosecurity Committee.

 ANZSDPs and new test approval update

-The Australian and New Zealand Standard Diagnostic Procedure (ANZSDP) for Bovine Trichomoniasis has recently been endorsed by the Animal Health Committee and is now available for download from the ANZSDP section of this website.
-Other ANZSDPs that are expected to be published in the near future include: ovine footrot, antimicrobial sensitivity testing, betanodavirus and equine herpesvirus.
+The Australian and New Zealand Standard Diagnostic Procedure (ANZSDP) for Footrot has recently been approved by SCAHLS.
+This procedure was authored by Nicky Buller from Western Australia and Graeme Eamens from New South Wales.
+Other ANZSDPs that are expected to be published in the near future include: antimicrobial susceptibility testing, betanodavirus, Johne’s disease and equine herpesvirus.

 Update on the LEADDR Network

 The Laboratories for Emergency Animal Disease Diagnosis and Response (LEADDR) Network held its annual face to face meeting in Geelong, Victoria in November last year, coinciding with the annual Australian Association of Veterinary Laboratory Diagnosticians (AAVLD) meeting.
 All jurisdictions were represented.
 Throughout 2013, a considerable number of quality assurance related activities were successfully coordinated by Gemma Carlile (Acting LEADDR Coordinator) to harmonise or standardise the network testing for various targeted terrestrial and aquatic animal diseases.
 In particular, Multispecies Influenza A ELISA kits were produced and distributed to the LEADDR network with funding support from the Australian Government Department of Agriculture.
 The network participated in a multispecies proficiency testing program using these kits in late 2013, with results showing evidence of standardisation across the network.